suncoast-devs/handbook/lessons/js-dom/lecture.md

 ---

-# Every time our browser handles an event, we are `addEventListener` handling...
+# Every time our browser handles an event

 ... we get our function called _AND_ we get an `event` object!